koszalix/rewrite-helper/README.md

 # Disclaimer
 This software is still in development

 # Rewrite helper
 This is a program for managing DNS rewrites in [AdGuardHome](https://github.com/AdguardTeam/AdGuardHome).
 Main idea behind this software is to add failover functionality to dns rewrite.

+## What is a dns rewrite failover
+Basically [AdGuardHome](https://github.com/AdguardTeam/AdGuardHome) allows you to set custom dns answer for specific domain which is great, but sometimes we may want a little more redundancy.
+The easiest way to achieve that is to use
+for example server with two networks adapters or setup two exactly the same containers.
+Instead of having one dns rewrite entry, we set up two of them for example nas-1.lan, nas-2.lan.
+It seems to work ok, but in case of failure user need to manually change configuration.
+Sometimes it may be nearly impossible to change configuration manually on every device, for example someone who have a ton of iot devices need to manually change configuration of every device which may be very time-consuming.
+To solve these problems dns rewrite failover come in.
+Basically this is a program which monitors hosts or service and if one of it is down dns answer will be changed to pointing on active host (or service).
+It highly recommended to have at least two AdGuardHome instances with two separate rewrite-helpers.

+## How it works
+Rewrite-helper monitors host (by pinging them or checking http status code) and interact with AdGuardHome api to ensure possibly the highest accessibility.

 # Getting started

 ## Requirements:
  - python >= 3.10
  - pip
  - curl

 ## Automated install
 Run the following command  in your terminal:
 ```commandline